dartmouth-dltg/aspace-omniauth-cas/README.md

 If you don't have any users in your ArchivesSpace install, you can bootstrap an initial user by uncommenting (and configuring) a local admin user.

+The `:auth_hash_uid`, `:user_info_uid`, and `:user_info_email` values
+allow parameterized access of the OmniAuth/CAS data structures.
+They can be single keys, or arrays of keys, if the OmniAuth/CAS payload has nested hashes.
+The `:user_info_*` keys are used to access the `user_info` hash returned by `OmniAuth::Strategies::CAS::ServiceTicketValidator#user_info` method.

+The `:email_convert_spaces` flag indicates that whitespace in the value needs to be converted to periods to make a valid email address.

 Activate the `omniauthCas` plugin (uncommenting the `:plugins` line if necessary) by adding `omniauthCas` to the list of plugins: